Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 This subfolder contains a scaled down version of the Sphinx build that builds the documentation for the Qiskit repos.
 It pulls styles from the `/qiskit_sphinx_theme` subfolder.
 You can check any changes you are making to the `qiskit_sphinx_theme` by building the documentation (see running locally section) and opening the html files generated in `/docs/_build/html`.

 ### `/docs/sphinx_guide`
-This subfolder contains some example `.rst` files that show how to implement specific Sphinx features such as class documentaition, panels layouts, images etc.
+This subfolder contains some example `.rst` files that show how to implement specific Sphinx features such as class documentation, panel layouts, images etc.

 ------
 ## Run locally